shanuk/standdown/README.md

-# standdown
+# StandDown
-StandDown is a bot responder for https://github.com/sofetch/standupbot-open-source .
-Java app allows you to leave answers for you on channel.
+StandDown is a responder for https://github.com/sofetch/standupbot-open-source .
+Java desktop app (with simple UI) allows you to leave answers for you on channel.

+##Todo
+Add switch to disable command-line
+Add configurable standup bot prompts